-Net income for the year ended December 31, 2021, totaled \$39,904, an increase of \$7,667 or 23.78 percent, as compared to net income of \$32,237 for the same period of 2020 and an increase of \$12,751 or 46.96 percent, as compared to net income of \$27,153 for the same period of 2019.
-The increase in net income for the year ending 2021 as compared to 2020 is attributed to an increase in noninterest income along with a decrease in provision for loan losses expense.
-The increase in noninterest income is attributed to an increase in fees for financially related services and an increase in patronage refunds from other Farm Credit institutions.
-The decrease in provision for loan losses expense resulted from lower specific reserves required on nonperforming loans.
+Net income for the year ended December 31, 2022, totaled \$34,623, a decrease of \$5,281 or 13.23 percent, as compared to net income of 39,904 for the same period of 2021 and an increase of \$2,386 or 7.40 percent, as compared to net income of \$32,237 for the same period of 2020.
+The decrease in net income for the year ending 2022 as compared to 2021 is primarily attributed to a decrease in noninterest income offset by an increase in net interest income.
+The decrease in noninterest income is due to a decrease in patronage refunds from other Farm Credit institutions.
+The increase in net interest income is attributed to higher income from accruing loan volume growth over the past 12 months and higher income on variable rate loans resulting from increasing of the target range for the federal funds rate by the Federal Reserve during 2022.